b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 ## Problem {#sec:bat_and_ball_problem}

 Let's start small.
-Recently someone told me an interesting small mathematical problem that I happened to knew from my youth:
+Recently, someone told me an interesting small mathematical problem that I happened to knew from my youth:

 > A bat and a ball cost in total $1.1.
 The bat costs $1 more than the ball.
 How